aka7/alerta-terraform/README.md

   * Familiarity with the AWS console and [aws clil](https://aws.amazon.com/cli/)
   * AWS training - I recommend Ryan Kroonemburg on Udemy. [link](https://www.udemy.com/user/ryankroonenburg/)
 4. basic knowlege of alerta. [link](http://alerta.io/)

+Note: These examples deploy resources into your AWS account.
+Although all the resources should fall under the AWS Free Tier, it is not my responsibility if you are charged money for this.

 ## Now on your host (where you have installed Terraform)